earlephilhower/arduino-pico/docs/ota.rst

 Advanced updater
 ^^^^^^^^^^^^^^^^

-Its possible to point the update function to a script on the server.
+It's possible to point the update function to a script on the server.
 If a version string argument is given, it will be sent to the server.
 The server side script can use this string to check whether an update should be performed.

 The server-side script can respond as follows: - response code 200, and send the firmware image, - or response code 304 to notify Pico that no update is required.